Tomplan/Map/README.md

 UI/UX
 •	Material Design Icons for all marker types and controls.
 •	Map preview in dashboard; drag-and-drop/click to set marker locations.

+---

+## Marker State Management, Dashboard Tabs, and Supabase Integration

+### Marker State Management
+The app uses a custom React hook (`useMarkersState`) to manage all marker properties in a local state array.
+This array is the live source of truth for marker position, locked status, icon, and more while the app is running.

+### Dashboard Tabs
+When you interact with dashboard tabs (such as locking/unlocking, changing icons, or editing marker info), marker properties are updated using the `updateMarker` function from the custom hook.
+For example, unlocking a marker in the coreTab calls `updateMarker(marker.id, { locked: false })`, which updates the state and re-renders the map and dashboard instantly.

+### Supabase Integration
+On initial load, marker data is fetched from Supabase and passed as `initialMarkers` to the hook.
+When you make changes (drag, lock, edit), you update the local state first.
+To persist changes, you call a Supabase update function (e.g., after dragend or lock toggle) to sync the updated marker object back to the database.
+The dashboard can trigger these updates after any change, ensuring Supabase stays in sync with local state.

+### UI Reactivity
+Any change to `markersState` (via drag, dashboard tab, etc.) immediately updates the UI, since the map and dashboard both read from this state.
+Tabs can read and write marker properties using the state and update function, keeping everything consistent.

+**Summary:**
+- Local state (`markersState`) is the live source for all marker properties.
+- Dashboard tabs update marker properties via `updateMarker`.
+- Supabase is updated after local changes to persist them.
+- The UI always reflects the latest state.
 •	Confirmation and undo/redo for moving markers; option to lock positions on event day.
 •	Home button always visible; zoom buttons use 0.5 step increments.
 •	Tooltip shows both name and logo if space allows; popup on click for full info.